 Trailer Star Records is pleased to announce the final release in the archival series of Trailer Star from the Trailer Barn Studio.

-The full release is available as a free download on Bandcamp via the link below.
+The full release will be available as a free download on Bandcamp via the link below.

 Here you will also find the full archive series and the original Trailer Star Tribute to the star who never was.